mdudek2/ITMO-453-Monitoring-Metrics-Project/documentation/Deployment-Documentation.md

 ### `deploy-website.yaml`

 This playbook copies over hello-site.conf and metrics.conf to each of the servers nginx configuration directories.
 It also copies index.html to the servers.
 This script also instals the needed exporters so that prometheus can monitor each of the webservers.
 Prometheus is also configured via this script.
 The script will copy over the prometheus.yml file in order to configure the server to run monitoring jobs for both exporters.
 The discover-hosts.sh script is also copied over to the prometheus instance and then executed as part of the installation.

-### `discover-hosts.sh`

-This script is executed on the prometheus server.
-It uses nmap to scan for hosts on ports 9100 and 9113 in order to dynamically discover the webservers running both exporters.
-It exports results to a target directory in json format that is read by prometheus.
+Grafana is also configured with custom dashboards as well as automatically set up alerts via email.

 ### `openscap-hardening.sh`